gjholman/Algorithms-I/README.md

 - Arrays.sort() method to calculate collinear points significantly faster (n^2 logn compared to n^4)
 - Implement Comprable and Comparator classes for additional sorting techniques

+## A Star 8 Puzzle Solver
+Create an A star algorithm to solve an 8 puzzle implementing a priority queue
+- Implement Priority Queue to solve an 8puzzle efficiently
+- Use nested classes to organize priority queue using nodes and Priority Order comparator class